 A. Initial Considerations

+1. This section applies to modeling of hedges other than situations where the company (a) only hedges index credits, or (b) clearly separates index credit hedging from other hedging.
+In those situations, the modeling of hedges supporting index credits can be simplified including applying an index credit hedge margin, following the requirements in Section 4.A.4.b.i.

-1. Subject to Section 9.C.2, the appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the stochastic reserve, determined in accordance with Section 3.D and Section 4.D.
+2. The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the SR, determined in accordance with Section 3.D and Section 4.D.

-2. If the company is following a CDHS, in accordance with an investment policy adopted by the board of directors, or a committee of board members, the company shall take into account the costs and benefits of hedge positions expected to be held by the company in the future along each scenario based on the execution of the hedging strategy, and it is eligible to reduce the amount of the stochastic reserve using projections otherwise calculated.
-The investment policy must clearly articulate the company’s hedging objectives, including the metrics that drive rebalancing/trading.
-This specification could include maximum tolerable values for investment losses, earnings, volatility, exposure, etc. in either absolute or relative terms over one or more investment horizons vis-à-vis the chance of occurrence.
-Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy.
+3. The company shall take into account the costs and benefits of hedge positions expected to be held by the company in the future along each scenario.
+Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy

-3. For this purpose, the investment assets refer to all the assets, including derivatives supporting covered products and guarantees.
+4. For this purpose, the investment assets refer to all the assets, including derivatives supporting covered products and guarantees.
 This also is referred to as the investment portfolio.
 The investment strategy is the set of all asset holdings at all points in time in all scenarios.
 The hedging portfolio, which also is referred to as the hedging assets, is a subset of the investment assets.
 The hedging strategy is the hedging asset holdings at all points in time in all scenarios.
 There is no attempt to distinguish what is the hedging portfolio and what is the investment portfolio in this section.
 Nor is the distinction between investment strategy and hedging strategy formally made here.
 Where necessary to give effect to the intent of this section, the requirements applicable to the hedging portfolio or the hedging strategy are to apply to the overall investment portfolio and investment strategy.

-4. This particularly applies to restrictions on the reasonableness or acceptability of the models that make up the stochastic cash-flow model used to perform the projections, since these restrictions are inherently restrictions on the joint modeling of the hedging and non-hedging portfolio.
-To give effect to these requirements, they must apply to the overall investment strategy and investment portfolio.Before either a new or revised hedging strategy can be used to reduce the amount of the stochastic reserve otherwise calculated, the hedging strategy should be in place (i.e., effectively implemented by the company) for at least three months.
-The company may meet the time requirement by having evaluated the effective implementation of the hedging strategy for at least three months without actually having executed the trades indicated by the hedging strategy (e.g., mock testing or by having effectively implemented the strategy with similar annuity products for at least three months).
+5. This particularly applies to restrictions on the reasonableness or acceptability of the models that make up the stochastic cash-flow model used to perform the projections, since these restrictions are inherently restrictions on the joint modeling of the hedging and non-hedging portfolio.
+To give effect to these requirements, they must apply to the overall investment strategy and investment portfolio.

 B. Modeling Approaches

 1. The analysis of the impact of the hedging strategy on cash flows is typically performed using either one of two types of methods as described below.
-Although a hedging strategy normally would be expected to reduce risk provisions, the nature of the hedging strategy and the costs to implement the strategy may result in an increase in the amount of the stochastic reserve otherwise calculated.
+Although a hedging strategy normally would be expected to reduce risk provisions, the nature of the hedging strategy and the costs to implement the strategy may result in an increase in the amount of the SR otherwise calculated.